-- 1. The ME is the payor of last resort.
-The ME and the Provider agree DCF, through its contract with the ME, is not a liable as a third party for Medicaid eligible services provided to individuals that meet the eligibility criteria for Medicaid.
-Authorized Provider services shall be reimbursed in the following order of precedence: - Any liable first, second, and/or third party payors; - b.
-Medicaid, pursuant to §409.910, Florida Statutes, if the individual meets the eligibility criteria for Medicaid, and the service is Medicaid eligible; and - c.
-DCF through the ME (only if none of the above are available or eligible for payment) - 2.
-The Provider shall identify and report Medicaid earnings separate from all other fees.
-Medicaid earnings cannot be used as local match. - The Provider shall ensure Medicaid payments are accounted for using generally accepted accounting practices and in adherence to federal and State laws, rules and regulations. - 4.
+- 2. The Provider shall identify and report Medicaid earnings separate from all other fees.
+Medicaid earnings cannot be used as local match. - 3.
+The Provider shall ensure Medicaid payments are accounted for using generally accepted accounting practices and in adherence to federal and State laws, rules and regulations. - 4.
 In no event shall both Medicaid and the ME be billed for the same service. - 5.
-Providers operating a residential treatment facility licensed as a crisis stabilization unit ("CSU"); detoxification facility ("Detox"); short-term residential treatment ("SRT") facility; residential treatment facility Levels 1 or 2; or therapeutic group home with greater than sixteen (16) beds are not permitted to bill or knowingly access Medicaid Fee For-Service programs for any services for individuals eligible for Medicaid while in these facilities. - 6.
-A provider operating a children's residential treatment center of greater than 16 beds is not permitted to bill or knowingly access Medicaid Fee-For Service programs for any services for individuals meeting the eligibility criteria for Medicaid in these facilities except as permitted under the Medicaid State Inpatient Psychiatric Program Waiver. - 7.
-The Provider shall assist eligible clients in preparing and submitting a Medicaid application, including assistance with medical documentation required in the disability determination process. - 8.
-The Provider agrees to assist Medicaid covered eligible clients of a Medicaid capitated entity in obtaining covered mental health services it determines medically necessary.
+Providers operating a residential treatment facility licensed as a crisis stabilization unit ("CSU"); detoxification facility ("Detox"); short-term residential treatment ("SRT") facility; residential treatment facility Levels 1 or 2; or therapeutic group home with greater than sixteen (16) beds are not permitted to bill or knowingly access Medicaid Fee For-Service programs for any services with the exception of case management for individuals eligible for Medicaid while in these facilities.

+- 6. A provider operating a children's residential treatment center of greater than 16 beds is not permitted to bill or knowingly access Medicaid Fee-For Service programs for any services for individuals meeting the eligibility criteria for Medicaid in these facilities except as permitted under the Medicaid State Inpatient Psychiatric Program Waiver. - 7.
+The Provider shall assist eligible persons' served in preparing and submitting a Medicaid application, including assistance with medical documentation required in the disability determination process. - 8.
+The Provider agrees to assist Medicaid covered eligible person's served of a Medicaid capitated entity in obtaining covered mental health services it determines medically necessary.
 This assistance shall include assisting clients in appealing a denial of services.

-E. Payments from Medicaid Managed Medical Assistance (MMA) Programs, or Provider Services Networks
+C. Payments from Medicaid Managed Medical Assistance (MMA) Programs, or Provider Services Networks